JunKim26/library_simulator/README.md

 # Library_Simulator

-There are 3 classes: LibraryItem, Patron and Library classes, and the three classes that inherit from LibraryItem (Book, Album and Movie).
+There are 3 classes: LibraryItem, Patron and Library classes, and the three other classes that inherit from LibraryItem (Book, Album and Movie).
 All data members of each class are marked as *private*.

 Here are descriptions of the three classes: